What Is Lennox-Gastaut Syndrome?

 - several different kinds of seizures

-- some degree of intellectual disability
+- some degree of intellectual disability and developmental delay

 - abnormal findings on an EEG (a test to see brain waves/electrical activity)

 Lennox-Gastaut (LEN-eks gas-TOE) syndrome begins when kids are 3 to 5 years old.
 It's a lifelong condition that requires a high level of care.

 What Kinds of Seizures Happen in Lennox-Gastaut Syndrome?

 There are different seizure types in Lennox-Gastaut syndrome.
 They can cause a variety of symptoms.

 - muscles suddenly become stiff

 - last about 20 seconds